Russell-Waterhouse/blog/content/post/one_language_challenge_update_jan.md

 I can't just model the PDF types as a struct, because one of the basic PDF object types is a string key-value type.

-Now, instead of modeling everything cleanly and immediately diving into how to populate a PDF XREF table, I have to make a string hashmap implementation.
+Now, instead of modelling everything cleanly and immediately diving into how to populate a PDF XREF table, I have to make a string hashmap implementation.